 Once again, there are posts to follow through the seemingly endless desert expanse in front of us, and we hike until we come across a tree large enough to provide some shade (shade and water are two very valuable resources in the New Mexico desert).

-A couple miles later we hit a dirt road that leads us into an area featuring the first real trees we’ve seen all week (that is, groups of trees instead of the occasional loner).
+A couple of miles later we hit a dirt road that leads us into an area featuring the first real trees we’ve seen all week (that is, groups of trees instead of the occasional loner).

 The road winds up into hills and we pass two dry water sources (probably best to carry more water than you think you’re going to need).
-The third supposed water source takes us off trail and through a sandy wash were we find Dr. Bug and Stud.
+The third supposed water source takes us off trail and through a sandy wash where we find Dr. Bug and Stud.

 This source has water, and it’s also got cows.
 Lots of cows.